.NET Merge PDF: Combine Multiple Files with IronPDF

 Combining multiple PDF files into one document is common in business applications.
 Whether you're consolidating reports, bundling invoices, or assembling documentation packages, the ability to merge PDF files programmatically saves time and reduces manual effort.
 IronPDF is a complete PDF library that simplifies this process in .NET applications with minimal code.

-Getting started with IronPDF requires just a simple NuGet package installation.
-Open your Package Manager Console in Visual Studio and run:
+Getting started requires a simple NuGet package installation.
+Open the Package Manager Console in Visual Studio and run:

 Install-Package IronPdf